01234 589807 | info@buildingtransformation.co.uk

 Leak detection methods:

 Electronic leak detection — Using the electrical resistance of the roof membrane, this method traces mechanical or lap defects in the waterproofing by passing a small current over the membrane and looking for any earth leakage.
-This earth pathway will only occur where the electricity can find a route to earth, this indicating a failure of the resistance in the material being tested or a hole.
-There are two types of test the wet and dry method, these need a skilled operator to identify the correct test depending on the build up of the area being tested.
+This earth pathway will only occur where the electricity can find a route to earth, indicating a failure of the resistance in the material being tested or a hole.
+There are two types of tests, the wet and dry methods.
+These need a skilled operator to identify the correct test depending on the build-up of the area being tested.
 Some materials and membranes are not suitable for this type of testing.

-Thermographic surveys — Thermographic surveys involve the use of infra red spectrum cameras to detect hot or cold spots on a building, this can indicate trapped water or poor insulation.
-The use of thermographic cameras needs careful consideration because of weather related factors which can all adversely effect the result.
-The building interior needs a temperature differential of 10c or more in relation to the external temperature and can also be affected by factors such as bright sunlight, rain and wind.
+Thermographic surveys — Thermographic surveys involve the use of infrared spectrum cameras to detect hot or cold spots on a building, this can indicate trapped water or poor insulation.
+The use of thermographic cameras needs careful consideration because of weather-related factors, which can all adversely affect the result.
+The building interior needs a temperature differential of 10c or more than the external temperature and can also be affected by factors such as bright sunlight, rain and wind.

 thermographic survey on an office building

 Dec scanning — Another form of electronic testing that needs a nonconductive build up to the roof, this measures the amount of moisture trapped below a waterproof membrane.
-The machine is calibrated to the build-up and depth of the roof and then passed across the surface measuring the moisture build up below.
+The machine is calibrated to the build-up and depth of the roof and then passed across the surface, measuring the moisture build-up below.
 The presence of moisture can indicate a leak and more time should be allocated to a thorough inspection in the area.
-This method can also be used to build a moisture map of the roof showing areas of roof that need stripping before refurbishment and areas that are good to be overlaid.
-The surface of the roof has to be dry and the construction of the roof known to ensure the machine will produce and accurate result.
+This method can also be used to build a moisture map of the roof, showing areas of the roof that need stripping before refurbishment and areas that are good to be overlaid.
+The surface of the roof has to be dry, and the construction of the roof known to ensure the machine will produce an accurate result.

 Summary